wcde/custom-hires-fix-for-automatic1111/README.md

 # Custom Hires Fix (webui Extension)
 ## Webui Extension for customizing highres fix and improve details (currently separated from original highres fix)

+All upscaled images automatically saved by webui in temp folder, you can set custom dir in settings ```Saving images/grids -> Directory for temporary images```

 #### Update 29.05.23:
 - added ToMe optomization in second pass, latest Auto1111 update required, controlled via "Token merging ratio for high-res pass" in settings
 - added "Sharp" setting, should be used only with "Smoothness" if image is too blurry